GithubHM1/dummyHM/README.md

 Found an option to try out Discord API vid webhook functionality.
 So here I am testing it Found something and fingers cross on 30th of June 2021

-HEY Dummy!
+HEY what do you think!
 It works!!!!
 But I'm not sure if this qualifies as an API?
 What do you think Uli?

 ## To follow the steps on what I've tried, please read the dummy's guide.
 https://github.com/GithubHM1/dummyHM/wiki/Dummy's-guide-Wiki-version